Born in Erie, Pennsylvania, Caleb grew up outside of the USA in Lima and Arequipa, Peru; Rivera and Montevideo, Uruguay; and Quito, Ecuador.

 BA, Bible and Theology, Simpson University

 Caleb has participated in a number of artistic collaborations.
 Before moving to the UK, he served at the Harbor, a non-denominational community of faith, as the Creative Director, working closely with a team of local artists on projects which sought to communicate scriptural truths to those inside and outside the congregation.
-In one of these projects, he partnered with the street artist David Popa to create five massive mixed media paintings for the sanctuary foyer.
-Since arriving at St Andrews, Caleb has collaborated with the composer Seán Doherty to produce a new choral setting for ITIA’s TheoArtistry project.
-He currently serves as the coordinator for TheoArtistry’s Poets Scheme.
+In one of these projects, he partnered with the street/fine artist David Popa to create five massive mixed media paintings for the sanctuary foyer inspired by Rudolf Otto’s classic text The Idea of the Holy.
+Since arriving at St Andrews, Caleb has collaborated with the composer Seán Doherty and the poet Marjorie Lotfi Gill to produce a new choral setting and poem inspired by 1 Samuel 3 for ITIA’s project.
+He also coordinated TheoArtistry’s and currently serves as the coordinator for TheoArtistry’s Student-led Collaborations.

 When he has time, Caleb enjoys exploring castle ruins, learning about local folklore, trying unique foods and sketching.